Counting single transferable votes: Counting rules

-(In either case, some votes may be non-transferable as they bear no marked back-up preferences for any non-elected, non-eliminated candidate.)
+In either case, some votes may be non-transferable as they bear no marked back-up preferences for any non-elected, non-eliminated candidate.

-The possible algorithms for doing this differ in detail, e.g., in the order of the steps.
+The possible algorithms for effecting these transfer differ in detail, e.g., in the order of the steps.
 There is no general agreement on which is best, and the choice of method used may affect the outcome.
+The steps are: